ArsikIT/OrderService2/README.md

 - New order starts as `Pending`.
 - If payment is authorized, order becomes `Paid`.
 - If payment is declined, order becomes `Failed`.
-- If payment service is unavailable or times out, order becomes `Failed` and API returns `503 Service Unavailable`.
+- If payment service is unavailable, order becomes `Failed` and API returns `503 Service Unavailable`.
 - Only `Pending` orders can be cancelled.
 - `Paid` orders cannot be cancelled.

-## Failure Handling

-`order-service` uses a shared custom `http.Client` with a `2s` timeout for calls to `payment-service`.

-Why the order becomes `Failed` when `payment-service` is unavailable:

-- the synchronous payment attempt for this request did not succeed;
-- returning `Pending` would leave the order in a misleading intermediate state;
-- `Failed` is easier to justify during defense because the final state reflects the failed dependency call.

 ## Database Per Service